1924 Pittsburgh Panthers football team: Preseason

 At the close of the 1923 season the University of Pittsburgh bid farewell to Glenn S. Warner, who was now head coach of Leland Stanford University, and welcomed John Bain Sutherland, who had been the Lafayette head coach, to lead the football program.
 "It is very difficult for a new coach to replace a legend."
 But "Jock" with his 33-8-2 record for five years work at Lafayette as incentive came home to Pittsburgh to take on the challenge.
 His first order of business was hiring Guy Williamson, former Pitt quarterback and recent head football coach of Grove City College, as his assistant.
 Alex Stevenson and Floyd Rose both remained on the staff.

 Graduate Manager Karl E. Davis set up another competitive schedule.
-The University of Pennsylvania coaches demanded an easier schedule, so they dropped Pitt from their schedule.
+TheUniversity of Pennsylvania coaches demanded an easier schedule, so they dropped Pitt from their schedule.
 The Panthers instead played Johns Hopkins University at Baltimore Stadium and Geneva replaced Bucknell.
 The rest of the schedule mimicked the 1923 slate.
 Penn was back on the schedule for the 1925 season.

 Coach Sutherland implemented a spring practice session to become acquainted with the returning members of the squad.
-The new coach had work to do as only five starters from the 1923 Penn State game lineup were eligible for the 1924 season.(Chase, Johnson, Wissinger, Gwosden and Gustafson) After four weeks of strenuous drill, Coach Sutherland stated that he was highly pleased with the condition of the many candidates.
+The new coach had work to do as only five starters from the 1923 Penn State game lineup were eligible for the 1924 season.
+(Chase, Johnson, Wissinger, Gwosden and Gustafson) After four weeks of strenuous drill, Coach Sutherland stated that he was highly pleased with the condition of the many candidates.
 "Not only the system of Sutherland has been learned, but general conditioning of the men, new signals, and general instructions have been practiced.
 The three teams which practiced on the field during this time learned new plays which will be utilized next fall.
 The players have also had considerable practice in handling the oval, punting and passing."